Iowa Cubs: Pacific Coast League (1998–2020)

 The American Association, of which the Cubs had been members since their inaugural 1969 campaign, disbanded after the 1997 season.
 Its teams were absorbed by the two remaining Triple-A leagues—the International League and Pacific Coast League (PCL).
 The Cubs joined the PCL and won the American Conference Central Division title in 1998 with an 85–59 record.
 In the American Conference series, they were bested by the New Orleans Zephyrs, 2–1, in a rain-shortened series.
 Manager Terry Kennedy won the PCL Manager of the Year Award.
 Former Chicago Cubs manager and Iowa native Bruce Kimm managed the I-Cubs from 2001 to 2002.
 He led them to the 2001 division title (83–60), but they were again eliminated by New Orleans in the conference series.
 The Cubs won their second John H. Johnson President's Award in 2002.

 Mike Quade, former manager of the Chicago Cubs, managed Iowa from 2003 to 2006.
 The Cubs ended the 2004 season at 79–64 giving them another division title.
 This time, they defeated the Oklahoma RedHawks, 3–2, to win the American Conference championship.
 In the best-of-five Pacific Coast League championship series, they lost to the Sacramento River Cats, 3–0.
 In 2007, catcher Geovany Soto, with a .353 average, 26 home runs, and 109 RBI, won the PCL Most Valuable Player Award.
 Led by PCL Manager of the Year Pat Listach, the 2008 Cubs won the American Conference Northern Division (83–59), but were beaten in the conference series by Oklahoma, 3–2.

 In 2010, the team was managed by Baseball Hall of Fame inductee Ryne Sandberg who was also selected as the league's Manager of the Year.
 First baseman Bryan LaHair won the 2010 PCL MVP Award with his .331 average, 38 homers, and 109 RBI.
 On May 7, 2014, Iowa starter Chris Rusin pitched a no-hitter against the New Orleans Zephyrs.
 In 2015, right-hander Carlos Pimentel won the PCL Pitcher of the Year Award after achieving a 12–6 record with 118 strikeouts and a 2.95 ERA.
-The Cubs returned to the postseason in 2019 having won the division 75–65, but they were eliminated by the Round Rock Express in the American Conference series.
+The Cubs returned to the postseason in 2019 having won the division with a 75–65 record, but they were eliminated by the Round Rock Express in the American Conference series.
 Colin Rea, who paced the league with 14 wins, was recognized as the PCL Pitcher of the Year.

-The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.
+The start of the 2020 season was postponed due to the COVID-19 pandemic, before the whole season was cancelled on June 30.